 Innovation Management: this article provides a practical explanation of innovation management.
 Next to what it is, this article also highlights the types of innovation, the four basic elements, innovation networks and key players, the pro’s of doing this and a short summary.
-After reading, you’ll understand the basics of this powerful innovation tool.
+After reading, you’ll understand the basics of this innovation method.
+Enjoy reading!

 What is Innovation Management?
 The theory explained

 Innovation management refers to the active organising, monitoring, and carrying out of innovation activities, processes, and policy which leads to creating substantial new value for the company and its customers.
 This is done by creatively changing one or more dimensions of the company system.

 From an economic perspective, succesful innovation is something new that offers advantages or value for an organisation, or for society.
 The term management is often used in business and represents the controlling of tasks and process, and the coordination of activities to achieve objectives.
 From a consumer point of view, innovation is often thought of ‘something new’ that just appears.

 At a smaller, internal company scale, having an innovation strategy means the improving of internal processes to strengthen the company or lower costs, and the development of new business models in order to create and exploit revenue streams (Nadler-Tushman Congruence Model).

 Innovation Management: types of innovation

 Because innovation takes place in varying industries and fields, innovation management and idea management often looks different.
 This article about the innovation matrix has more information about different types of innovation.
 In addition to this article, we’ll explain a few more types of innovation below.

 We already explained how open innovation can refer to the development of new services and products on the market for the public, which answer needs that aren’t being met yet or solve problems that hadn’t been identified before.